-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Joe M. Girot, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Allan Jarvis, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.

 The following areas of the State of South Carolina have been designated as adversely affected by this major disaster:

-All counties within the State of South Carolina are eligible to apply for assistance under the Hazard Mitigation Grant Program.
+All areas within the State of South Carolina are eligible for assistance under the Hazard Mitigation Grant Program.

 End Supplemental Information